MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

-# CleverCloud
+# Clever Cloud

-Now you want to use Otoroshi on CleverCloud.
-Otoroshi has been designed and create to run on CleverCloud and a lot of choices were made because of how CleverCloud works.
+Now you want to use Otoroshi on Clever Cloud.
+Otoroshi has been designed and create to run on Clever Cloud and a lot of choices were made because of how Clever Cloud works.

 ## Create an Otoroshi instance on CleverCloud